 When the Document Does Not Say How to Divide

 Estate documents sometimes use broad language.
-A trust might say "distribute to my descendants" without explaining whether grandchildren share equally with children or whether a deceased child's share passes to their own children.
-When the document is silent on the method, Arizona law provides the answer.
+A trust might say "distribute to my descendants" without explaining how grandchildren and children share.

 If a class gift in favor of descendants, issue or heirs of the body does not specify the manner in which the property is to be distributed among the family members who comprise that class, the property that comprises the class gift is distributed among the class members who are living when the interest is to take effect in possession or enjoyment.

-A.R.S. § 14-2708The living class members receive shares as if the designated ancestor had died intestate owning the property.
-In practice, this means the distribution follows Arizona's intestate succession rules, which use a per capita at each generation approach.
+A.R.S. § 14-2708Living class members receive shares as if the named ancestor had died without a will.
+This means the distribution follows intestate succession rules.

 Why the Default Method Matters